 If you are currently being treated with any of the following medications, you should not use glucosamine or make any adjustments to your medications without first talking to your health care provider.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) -- If you take NSAIDs to relieve the pain of OA, taking glucosamine may reduce the dose of NSAIDs you need to take.
-Since NSAIDs can cause stomach bleeding, reducing the dosage can be helpful.
+Since NSAIDs can cause stomach bleeding, reducing the dose can be helpful.
 Talk to your doctor, however, before starting to take glucosamine, since it can take several months before you experience any improvements.